BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 In the book, von Neumann takes an affable yet professional tone with most people with whom he corresponds.
-For example (TODO cite example from writing to the admiral or Baumgartner).
 </p>

 <p>
 With Gödel, he gets right into it.
 After minimal pleasantries, he dives into the math they're discussing.

-TODO: add a blockquote of an example of von Neumann doing that.

 To me, von Neumann's tone with Gödel shows both great friendship and great respect.
 With the latter, it seems von Neumann saw Gödel as a real intellectual peer; a notable designation.
 </p>

 <p>
 Like many of the letters in <i>Selected Letters</i>, much of the content of the letters to Gödel are literally just math.
-An example:
-TODO: add a photo from a page from one of the letters to Godel and cite it.
 </p>

 <p>